karan-sutariya/Probability_CS230/README.md

 # Probability
-This repository contain simulations of 'random processes' such as Bernoulli process and Poisson process; along with Markov Chain that were made under the coursework of CS230.
+This repository contains simulations of 'random processes' such as Bernoulli process and Poisson process; along with Markov Chain that were built throughout the coursework of CS230 (Probability & Statistics).